JStover95/FaaSr-Functions/WeatherVisualization/README.md

 Click **Edit Data Stores**.
 Then, enter the endpoint, bucket, and region that was used in the tutorial (see [Prerequisites](#prerequisites)).
 For **Endpoint**, **Bucket**, and **Region** enter `https://play.mini.io`, `faasr`, and `us-east-1`.

-> ℹ️ This workflow uses MinIO, but it possible to bring your own S3 data store, like AWS S3.
+> ℹ️ This workflow uses MinIO, but it is possible to bring your own S3 data store, like AWS S3.
 See the documentation for more details [https://faasr.io/FaaSr-Docs/workflows/#data-stores](https://faasr.io/FaaSr-Docs/workflows/#data-stores).

 Your data store configuration should appear as below: